Efficient Statistics With Unknown Truncation, Polynomial Time Algorithms, Beyond Gaussians: Polynomial Time Algorithms with Halfspace and Axis-Aligned Boxes

 There exists an algorithm that, given $n$ independent samples from $\cE(\theta^\star, S^\star)$ and constants $(\lambda,\Lambda,k,\alpha,\ell)$, in $\poly(n)$ time, outputs an estimate $\theta$, such that, with probability at least $1-\delta$,

 \end{theorem} \begin{proof}[Proof of \cref{thm:polyTime:exponential}] The algorithm in the above result has two parts.
-First, it learns a set $S$ such that $\cE(S\triangle \Sstar; \thetaStar)\leq \alpha\eps$ with $\poly(d/(\alpha\eps))$ samples from $\cE(\thetaStar, \Sstar)$ using a folklore algorithm for learning axis-aligned rectangles from positive samples \cite{shalev2014understanding}.
-This is possible since $\Sstar$ is an axis-aligned rectangle.
+First, it learns a set $S$ such that $\cE(S\triangle \Sstar; \thetaStar)\leq \alpha^3\eps^2$ with $\poly(d/(\alpha\eps))$ samples from $\cE(\thetaStar, \Sstar)$ using a folklore algorithm for learning axis-aligned rectangles from positive samples \cite{shalev2014understanding}.
 Second, it learns $\thetaStar$ using the algorithm in \cref{thm:module:reduction}.
 The running time bound and correctness of this algorithm follow as corollaries of \cref{thm:module:reduction} and the running time and correctness of the aforementioned folklore algorithm. \end{proof}

 The remainder of this section proves \cref{thm:mainPolynomial}.
 The algorithm in \cref{thm:mainPolynomial} is \cref{alg:mainPolynomial}.
 Recall that in \cref{sec:intro:polytime}, we showed that to prove \cref{thm:mainPolynomial}, it is sufficient to prove \cref{thm:halfspaceLearner} and further divided the proof of \cref{thm:halfspaceLearner} into \cref{lem:halfspaceLearner:moment,lem:halfspaceLearner:constantLB,lem:halfspaceLearner:goodEvent,lem:halfspaceLearner:symDiff}.
 The proofs of these lemmas are presented below.